 She was adopted by two rescue dogs, Penny, who recently passed away after sharing her love with the family for 13 years, and Skippy, a rescue dog who is a Certified Karen Pryor Academy Training Dog and a Certified Pet Partners Therapy Dog that specializes in hospice.
-She also has a grand-dog name Cookie , two cats, and several fish.
+She also has two cats and several grand dogs.

 She is a Certified Training Partner of Karen Pryor Academy and a graduate of the Canine Behavior Internship Program offered by KARE.
 Cathy has always loved and wanted to work with pets, so being a volunteer for KARE is wonderful and rewarding.

-Vickie Josal is a trainer for our therapy dog practice class.
-Vickie is a long time volunteer at the local shelter as a Lead Dog Walker, Transfer Greeter and an Animal Transporter.
-As a volunteer with KARE for several years, she assists with training classes, Doglish, event booths, transition consults and behavior modification.
+Vickie Josal is a Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers.
+She leads our Canine Good Citizen/Therapy Dog Preparation class.
+Vickie is also a long-time volunteer at the local shelter as a Lead Dog Walker, Enrichment Assistant, Transfer Greeter, and Animal Transporter.
+As a volunteer with KARE for several years, she assists with training classes, Doglish, event booths, transition consults, and behavior modification.

 Vickie is always on the lookout for educational opportunities on canine behavior and how she can make a difference in their lives.
-To date, Vickie has graduated from the first Canine Behavior Internship Program and completed weekend seminars by Sue Sternburg and Kelly Bollen, in addition to many other webinars and local classes.
+To date, Vickie has graduated from KARE’s first Canine Behavior Internship Program and completed weekend seminars by Sue Sternburg, Debbie Jacobs, Clicker Training Chicken Camp with Terry Ryan and Kelly Bollen, in addition to many other webinars and local classes.
 She adopted a shelter pup, Daphne, and went through extensive training to become a Pet Partners therapy team.

-Positive reinforcement and reward-based training is her philosophy for both four- and two-legged students.
-Vickie lives with her husband, Todd, and their two dogs, Lincoln, the GSD rescue, and Daphne, her shelter rescue, a lab/whippet/Australian Koolie mix.
+Positive reinforcement and reward-based training are her philosophy for both four- and two-legged students.
+Vickie lives with her husband, Todd, and Daphne, her shelter rescue, a lab/whippet/Australian Koolie mix.

 Heidi joined the KARE Board of Directors in 2013, bringing with her over 34 years of financial and auditing experience.
 She audited accounting and financial records for KARE, also serving as an ethics advisor.
 Heidi grew up in an animal-loving family and has been a longtime volunteer and patron at the local animal shelter.
 Although employed full-time as an inspector, her passions are animal welfare, adoption promotion, and continuing education about dog behavior.